JordanMedinaOrtiz/JordanMedinaOrtiz/README.md

 <br>

-<h2 align="center">📫 Contactame</h2>
+<h2 align="center">📫 Contact me</h2>

-<p align="center"> 📬 Si tienes interés en entablar una conversación o colaborar en proyectos emocionantes, no dudes en contactarme. ¡Estoy siempre abierto a nuevas oportunidades y conexiones! 🚀 ¡Espero con ansias tu mensaje! 👋</p>
+<p align="center"> 📬 If you're interested in starting a conversation or collaborating on exciting projects, please don't hesitate to contact me.
+I'm always open to new opportunities and connections! 🚀 I look forward to hearing from you! 👋</p>

-<p align="center">¡Convirtamos tus ideas en realidad!</p>
+<p align="center">Transforming innovative ideas into powerful digital experiences.</p>
 <br />

 <div align="center">